 - Practice patience and respect.
 Caring for incontinence requires patience and respect.
 For instance, it is important to give your loved one plenty of time to empty his or her bladder when using the restroom.
 It’s also important not to scold or talk down to the senior when accidents occur.
 Say something like, “Accidents happen to all of us” instead of, “You wet yourself,” to help the senior maintain dignity, and respect the need for privacy at all times.

 Helping a senior loved one with dementia manage incontinence can be stressful, but having a plan will help the senior avoid accidents and maintain dignity.
 Partnering with a professional, compassionate in-home senior care agency can also ease the challenges of incontinence care.
-Our dedicated home caregivers in Tucson can assist your loved one with an array of professional home care services, including personal care needs, bathing and dressing, laundry, fluid monitoring, healthy meal planning and preparation, and so much more.
+Our dedicated home caregivers in Marana can assist your loved one with an array of professional home care services, including bathing and dressing, laundry, fluid monitoring, healthy meal planning and preparation, and services for elder care in Marana and the nearby areas.
 Contact us today at (520) 355-4787 to learn more about how our professional in-home care services can improve your loved one’s quality of life.
 For a full list of all of the communities where we provide our award-winning care, please visit our Service Area page.